people places things

 she just wanted a hand to hold

-her hands grasped at any manner of thing-- bar stools, remote controls, doughnut holes, cigarettes, adult toys, stranger's pets. but whatever it was, the wanting remained. she just wanted a hand to hold. and then, one night, full and wasted from a day of clinging to hope, she took her right hand in her left and held her own holding. and she felt it, the feeling, desire met with the simple truth of love, never outside, but always infinitely and endlessly within. the hand she was holding belonged to someone who loved her with everything they had, and that was and is always, enough.
+her hands grasped at any manner of thing-- bar stools, remote controls, doughnut holes, cigarettes, adult toys, stranger's pets. but whatever it was, the wanting remained. she just wanted a hand to hold. and then, one night, full and wasted from a day of clinging to hope, she took her right hand in her left and held her own holding. and she felt it, the feeling, desire met with the simple truth of love, never outside, but always infinitely and endlessly within. the hand she was holding belonged to someone who loved her with everything she had, and that was and always is, enough.

 9.03.2009